mythaxis/mythaxis.github.io/content/issue-24/First Breath.md

-By the time they got to the Narcs’ hideout, Hardy’s head was splitting.
+{{<glyph>}}B{{</glyph>}}y the time they got to the Narcs’ hideout, Hardy’s head was splitting.
 The idea behind breath was a breakdown of barriers: it was an excuse to get into someone’s personal space and stay there.
 Easy enough with people you know well.
 Not all that difficult with strangers, in the anonymity of the dance floor.

 Mara was different.
 He felt like he should know her, but he didn’t.
 She was an odd mix of friend and stranger that made it impossible for him to get close, and he was suffering for it.
 Moreover, he didn’t trust her.